Disc-Rescue-Network/drn-api-ts/README.md

 # drn-api-ts

 This is the Disc Rescue Network API.
-[Click here to view the API spec.](https://disc-rescue-network.github.io/drn-api-swagger/)

 ## Local Development